 28 – National Data Privacy Day

 Learning how to be safe and secure online is something all students can benefit from.
 There’s nothing like the start of a new year to encourage students to clean up their virtual identities and improve their online security measures.
-Perhaps you could use this holiday to teach students how to create a strong password or identify fraudulent websites using lessons from Ignition – Digital Citizenship.
-C-Save is a volunteer program that contains resources to teach K-12 students about cyber safety and cyber ethics.
+Consider using this holiday to teach students how to create a strong password or identify fraudulent websites using lessons from Ignition – Digital Citizenship.
+You may also want to check out C-Save, a volunteer program that contains resources to teach K-12 students about cyber safety and cyber ethics.

 22 – National Engineers Week

 With engineering hiring projected to grow more than 8% by 2026, there is an increasingly significant need to prepare students for this competitive and lucrative field.
 National Engineers Week aims to increase the understanding of an interest in engineering and tech careers to encourage a diverse and well-educated future engineering workforce.
 The week changes every year, but always falls on the week that encompasses George Washington’s Birthday (February 22.)
 Did you know that George Washington is considered the United States’ first engineer?
 (He was a surveyor!)
-Consider using Endeavor to teach engineering design and to expose students to various engineering careers.
+Get students excited about engineering with a digital lab in Endeavor: STEM Career Exploration, where they’ll also be exposed to various engineering careers.
 The National Science Foundation has several resources available to make engineering accessible at any grade level.

 14 – Pi Day